Gastronomic Tour of China with Fuchsia Dunlop

 What’s Included

-• Services of an English-speaking WildChina guide
+• Services of an English-speaking WildChina local guide

 What’s Excluded

-• International and domestic flights, domestic trains, plus relevant taxes
+• International flights plus relevant taxes

 • Travel and medical insurance